In general, specially trained cognitive services can be used in virtually any framework that involves data and processes.

 Amelia will be shown on the Deutschland Telekom stand at CeBIT on Tuesday 21st March.

-Amelia is a leading Enterprise AI software company with a long history of innovation in automation and Conversational AI.
+Amelia is a leading Enterprise Conversational AI software company with a long history of innovation in automation and Conversational AI.
 We create fulfilling human experiences through groundbreaking AI solutions, as we enable conversational experiences, streamline IT operations, and automate processes.
-In 2014, we launched Amelia, the Most Human AI™.
-In 2018, we introduced true end-to-end, enterprise-wide automation with the Amelia HyperAutomation Platform, originally named 1Desk.
-In 2019, we introduced DigitalWorkforce.ai, the world's first marketplace for cloud-sourced Digital Employees.
-Headquartered in New York City with offices in 15 countries, Amelia’s roster of client success stories speaks for itself: Our technology impacts more than 500 of the world’s leading brands, including global leaders in banking, insurance, telecommunications, and other industries.
-See how Amelia is powering the future of work at amelia.ai.
+In 2014, we launched Amelia, the Most Human AI™; then in 2018, we introduced true end-to-end, enterprise-wide automation allowing enterprises to quickly optimize back-end operations.
+Amelia is consistently recognized by third-party analyst firms as a market leader.
+Headquartered in New York City with offices in 15 countries, Amelia’s roster of client success stories speaks for itself: Our technology impacts more than 200 of the world’s leading brands, including global leaders in banking, insurance, telecommunications, and other industries.
+See how Amelia is powering the Future of Work at amelia.ai.